sumitgiri87/Ransomware-AIG/README.md

 #### **3. Threat Hunting and Incident Response**
 - Monitor for signs of exploitation or unauthorized access.
-- Investigate logs and system behavior for indicators of compromise (IoCs).
 - If any IoCs are detected, escalate for incident response immediately.

 ### **Next Steps**